Chapter Administration

 We at the Old Rag Chapter value the role and the beauty of nature and wish to play a part in the stewardship of our natural resources.
 State employees can only do so much in support of our wildlife, our forests, our flowers, our water, our soil, and air.
 As a knowledgeable group of volunteer stewards, educators, and citizen scientists, we can add depth and breadth to the conservation and management of Virginia’s natural environments.
 What we learn through our training, we give back through volunteer service to Virginia and our local communities.

 The Old Rag Chapter was formed in 2007.
-As of June 2018, nine classes have completed basic training.
+By June 2023, twelve classes will have completed basic training.
 The first class celebrated graduation on December 3, 2007, with 25 graduates.
 Class members go on to participate in or start service projects and attend advanced training.
 Individuals become certified Virginia Master Naturalists when all their requirements for certification are met.
 On December 3, 2007, the graduates and other members of the Chapter elected the Old Rag Master Naturalists Chapter’s first Board of Directors; and on January 7, 2008, the first chapter officers were selected.

 Also see this brief history of the State VMN program.